sunnyqa233/Cloudflare-UFW/Readme.md

    You may refer to [this guide](https://towardsdatascience.com/how-to-schedule-python-scripts-with-cron-the-only-guide-youll-ever-need-deea2df63b4e).

 ## Reminder
 For users of `aapanel` or `宝塔面板`.
-If you have no rules about port 443 in the panel's `security` section, the panel would automatically allow port 443(tcp and udp) to be access from anywhere if you applied SSL certificate.
+The panel would automatically allow port 443(tcp and udp) to be access from anywhere if you applied SSL certificate.
-Create a placeholder(e.g. Allow 443/tcp access from 127.0.0.1 in the panel) to avoid this issue.
+Remember to remove those rules.

 ## Dev
 If you had any problem using this script, please report it in Issues.